Frequently Asked Questions

 How does Prestigious Properties make its money?

-In addition to very small, below industry-standard acquisitions fees and asset management fees as outlined in the Offering Memorandum, Prestigious Properties, acting as the General Partner of the partnership, shares in the equity appreciation of the assets only after our investors receive 100% of their initial investment back.
+In addition to very small, below industry-standard acquisitions fees and asset management fees as outlined in the Offering Documents, Prestigious Properties, acting as the General Partner of the partnership, shares in the equity appreciation of the assets only after our investors receive 100% of their initial investment back plus 12% annually.
+We then take 30%.

 What are 'Exempt' Securities ?
 What is an EMD ?
 What is 'private equity' ?